-Renal disease in dogs is a very serious condition that warrants a trip to the vet as soon as possible.
-If you think that you can do research and treat your pet with a commercial diet formulated for kidney disease and a few over-the-counter remedies, you are very wrong!
-Your vet will discuss treatments and diets with you, but this homemade dog food for renal disease may be a good place to start.
+Renal disease in dogs is a severe condition that warrants a trip to the vet as soon as possible.
+If you think you can do research and treat your pet with a commercial diet formulated for kidney disease and a few over-the-counter remedies, you are very wrong!
+Your vet will discuss treatments and diets with you, but this homemade dog food for the renal disease may be a good place to start.

 The kidneys help to filter out waste from the body by excreting it as urine.
 They also aid in maintaining normal concentrations of salt and water in the body.
 Kidneys help in controlling calcium metabolism and blood pressure, as well.
 They also assist the body in sustaining phosphorous levels.